corrily/android-sdk/readme.md

 ## Usage

-Import the SDK module: `import CorrilySDK`

-All public methods are documented, please see details in their apidoc.

 ### Initialization

 To initiate the CorrilySDK, call the `start` method with your `apiKey`.
 This should only be done once, typically when your app is launched.